stanford-rc/globus.stanford.edu/server/finish.md

 When you ran `globus-connect-server-setup`, most of GridFTP's configuration was done for you automatically.
-But, some additional configuration is needed to meet [MinSec](https://minsec.stanford.edu) requirements for Medium Risk data.
+But, some additional configuration is needed to meet [MinSec](https://minsec.stanford.edu) requirements for Moderate Risk data.
 The following five commands, run as `root`, will take care of the configuration for you: